How to Make an Easter Bunny Rabbit Cake

 - Using a sharp knife, cut one of the cakes into ears and a bow-tie, as shown in the diagram.
 Leave the other cake whole.

 - Arrange the cake pieces into an rabbit face shape, as shown in the diagram.
 Once the pieces are assembled, the cake is rather long.
 I sometimes assemble it on a large cutting board, or sometimes on a large piece of heavy carboard that I have covered in foil.

-- Frost cake completely, being careful with cut edges, as they may crumble and mix crumbs into the froting.
+- Frost cake completely, being careful with cut edges as they may crumble and mix crumbs into the frosting.
 Using a generous amount of frosting on these edges helps keep the crumbs at bay.

 - Take a photo of your kids proudly showing off their cute bunny cake!

 How Do You Like This Cake?
 Please Rate It!

 Once I became a mom myself, I started making this cake every Easter, even when my oldest child was just a baby and had no idea what the Easter Bunny even was.
 The truth is, I had such fond memories of making the Easter Bunny cake that I couldn't wait to make one again.
 My nieces and nephews were the perfect age for it, and they were delighted with the cake, even though my infant daughter was oblivious.